 1. Tribes and County Weed and Pest Boards MOU in place with U.S. Dept. of Interior, Bureau of Indian Affairs as part of "Guidelines for the Coordinated Management of Noxious Weeds in South Dakota".
 DANR to continue working with County Weed and Pest Boards and Tribes to establish Cooperative Agreements for the coordinated control of noxious weeds and declared pests on private, public, and tribal lands at the local level in counties within the State of South Dakota.
-Communication links will be established and maintained among DANR, County Weed and Pest Boards and all tribes throughout South Dakota including:
+Communication links will be established and maintained among DANR, County Weed and Pest Boards and all tribes throughout South Dakota including: i.
+Flandreau Santee Sioux

 - a.
 Sisseton-Wahpeton

 - e.
-Standing Rock i.
-Flandreau Santee Sioux
+Standing Rock f.
+Chevenne River

 - b.
-Yankton Siouxc.
+Yankton Sioux c.
 Crow Creek

-- f.
-Cheyenne g.
+- g.
 Rosebud

 - d.
 Lower Brule

 - h.
-Pine Ridge

-- -
+Oglala Lakota (Pine Ridge)